Temesgen123/ecommerce/README.md

 ### Storefront

-- Homepage with auto-playing promotional carousel
+- Homepage with auto-playing promotional carousel and category showcase (real product photography, not icons)
+- Global navbar with horizontal scrolling category menu and integrated search — accessible from any page
 - Product catalog with category filtering, price range, and sorting
 - Product detail pages with image gallery, related products, and reviews
 - Verified-purchase product reviews (admin-moderated)